 Actual Cash Value

-Actual Cash Value (ACV) is the most common type of car valuation used.
-It’s the “typical” method used by your every car insurance policy with most mainstream carriers.
-Actual Cash Value is calculated by the insurance adjustor (who works for the insurance company) based on USED car values that best match your vehicle.
-They generally do NOT consider enthusiast markets, though certain companies and policies may.
-They generally use a valuation company or catalog.
-The most common is CCC, which is used by the vast majority of the industry.
-In the event of a total loss, like a significant accident or theft, this is the value used.
-It’s also important to know that insurance company calculate whether to “total” a vehicle based on it’s value, which is also done using the Actual Cash Value method.
+Actual Cash Value (ACV) is the most common type of type settlement used in personal auto insurance.
+It’s the “typical” method used by your everyday car insurance policy by most mainstream carriers.
+Actual Cash Value is determined by the insurance adjustor (who works for the insurance company) based on USED car values that best match your vehicle.
+They generally do NOT consider enthusiast markets, specialty trim lines, modifications or other non-standard valuation metrics, though certain companies and policies may.

 Actual Cash Value Valuation Burden